Samuel-Buteau/EISFitting/README.md

-Note: this branch is currently not working.
-Always use the master branch!!!!!
+Please use this version of the code, which has many important bug fixes.
 # EISFitting

 ## Recent Changes